Garvit-Galhotra/AI_Assitant/models/Fine_Tuned_Intent_Model/README.md

 - sentence-similarity
 - feature-extraction
 - generated_from_trainer
-- dataset_size:712
+- dataset_size:885
 - loss:CosineSimilarityLoss
 base_model: sentence-transformers/multi-qa-MiniLM-L6-dot-v1
 widget:
-- source_sentence: Are there any computer labs with printing services on campus?
+- source_sentence: 'Heey thare!? '
   sentences:
-  - How dos the prgram cost, and how the fees are set up?
-  - What are the facilities available here?
-  - What are the placement opportunities?
-- source_sentence: Do you know of any research labs that focus on this topic?
+  - Are there any research labs available?
-  sentences:
-  - Do you offer online certification programs?
   - What is the fee Structure?
-  - Are there any research labs available?
-- source_sentence: Are there any diploma courses available at BFGI after 12th?
-  sentences:
-  - Can you tell me wut the program costs and how the feez is settup?
-  - Tell me about the College.
   - Hi
-- source_sentence: Is there a Computer Science department?
+- source_sentence: Are national holidays acknowledged or celebrated at the college?
   sentences:
-  - What courses should I take next semester?
+  - Which companies organize recruitment visits?
+  - What is the contact information for the college?
+  - Does the college have a department for Computer Science?
-  - What are the placement opportunities?
+- source_sentence: What are the arts programs available at BFGI after 12th?
+  sentences:
+  - Does the college observe national holidays with any celebrations?
   - what are the courses offered?
-- source_sentence: Can I take summer courses to graduate early?
+  - What is the contact information for the college?
+- source_sentence: Do you have a dining hall on campus?
   sentences:
-  - What courses should I take next semester?
+  - what are the courses offered?
+  - What is the contact information for the college?
+  - What’s the best-paying offer given?
-  - Are there any diploma programs?
+- source_sentence: Are there online forums where students and teachers can discuss?
-  - What courses should I take next semester?
+  sentences:
+  - What is the schedule for semester exams at BFGI?
+  - Does the campus have sports facilities, indoor or outdoor?
+  - Tell me about the College.
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 ---